Top 5 Places to Visit on the East Coast of the USA

 1. New York City, New York

-The most well-known city in the United States, New York City is where immigration into the United States began.
 The hustle and bustle, bright lights, and endless activities make NYC known as a city that never sleeps.
-It is the home of Wall Street, the Statue of Liberty, Freedom Tower, Broadway, and Central Park, among other staple names in tourism.
+It is the home of Time Square, Broadway, Wall Street, Freedom Tower, and Central Park, among thousands of other locations.

 2. Boston, Massachusetts